LiamSmyth895/COMP10050_Othello/README.md

 At the start of each turn, playerTurn is divided modulo 2.
 If the result is equal to 0, then it is player 1's turn and their info is copied into currentPlayer.
 Else, it is player 2's turn and their info is copied into currentPlayer.
 At the end of the turn, the scores are updated accordingly.

+I have decided to automatically skip a players turn if they do not have any valid move available to them.
+There is no need for the user to enter "p" as I felt this was unnecessary.

+Once the game is finished, the program uses the time.h header file to record the time and date.
+The outcome of the game and the date/time is written/appended to a text file called othello-results.txt